egmc/mf-gig-calendar/readme.txt

 * [facebook](http://www.facebook.com/matthewfriesmusic)
 * [twitter](http://www.twitter.com/mfjazz)

 As a general rule I've tried to keep this as simple and flexible as possible.
-If you're a musician and you want really fancy - ticketing info, mapping, tour grouping, and all the bells and whistles you can stand - you should check out *"Gigs Calendar"* by Dan Coulter over at [blogsforbands.com](http://www.blogsforbands.com).
-It's a great plugin that I've also used quite a few times on other sites that has all kinds of cool features specific to musicians and fans.
-Really, it's great.

 == Installation ==